Pavel-Kirilenko/SmartChat/README.md

 # SmartChart
-Chart as homework on Skillfactory corses
+Chart as homework on Skillfactory courses